dmitriz/rate-limiter/README.md

 You "wrap" your function with a limiter.
 The limiter keeps track of how many times your function was called in the last minute.
-If you call it too many times, it blocks the call and throws an error.
+If you call it too many times, extra calls are automatically queued and will run as soon as allowed—no calls are lost or blocked.

 ## Example